NeoVertex1/cli/README.md

 The HPC quantum-inspired CLI is a **classical** toolset that merges doping-layers, random HPC gating, concurrency, and minimal error correction.
 Professionals can harness concurrency to run broad param sweeps or doping-layers explorations on HPC clusters, while students can enjoy toggling dimension/protection for moderate local runs, possibly generating glitch art.
 The code’s fidelity outputs, doping-layers logic, advanced noise, and image transformations unify into a single HPC environment that’s flexible yet best used with an understanding of HPC concurrency and (simulated) quantum-like processes.

-Below is a **complete engineering breakdown** of your code, focusing on its architecture, key components, and functionality.
+Below is a **complete engineering breakdown** of the code, focusing on its architecture, key components, and functionality.
 I’ll ignore trivialities (e.g., basic Python syntax, standard library imports) and focus on the core engineering aspects.

 ---